UHKD: A Unified Framework for Heterogeneous Knowledge Distillation via Frequency-Domain Representations: Experiment

 \subsubsection{Learnable Module in FAM}

-To evaluate the effectiveness of the learnable parameters in FAM, several non-parametric alignment strategies are considered for comparison including bilinear interpolation (Bilinear), nearest-neighbor interpolation (Nearest), and a parametric but non-trainable FAM variant initialized randomly (Random Init.).
-As shown in Table~\ref{tab:alignment-comparison}, all non-parametric approaches lead to performance degradation, with interpolation methods in the ConvNeXt-T to Swin-P leading to an accuracy drop of over 16\%.
-In contrast, our learnable FAM introduces only a small number of additional parameters, yet it more effectively adapts to feature discrepancies across heterogeneous architectures, achieving a favorable balance between parameter overhead and accuracy gain.
-These results demonstrate the importance of learnable adaptation for robust feature alignment and effective knowledge transfer.
+The effectiveness of learnable parameters in FAM is assessed by comparison with non-parametric strategies, including bilinear interpolation (Bilinear), nearest-neighbor interpolation (Nearest), and a randomly initialized non-trainable variant (Random Init.).
+As shown in Table~\ref{tab:alignment-comparison}, all alternatives degrade performance, with interpolation in the ConvNeXt-T to Swin-P leading to an accuracy drop of over 16\%.
+In contrast, the learnable FAM adds only a few parameters yet it more effectively adapts to feature discrepancies, achieving a favorable balance between parameter overhead and accuracy.
+These results demonstrate the importance of learnable adaptation for robust feature alignment and knowledge transfer.